MicrosoftDocs/VBA-Docs/api/Visio.InvisibleApp.CustomMenusFile.md

 api_name:
 - Visio.InvisibleApp.CustomMenusFile
 ms.assetid: 189faa67-41bb-2b87-9761-365c0c0433ba
-ms.date: 06/08/2017
+ms.date: 06/25/2019
 localization_priority: Normal
 ---

 # InvisibleApp.CustomMenusFile property (Visio)

 Gets or sets the name of the file that defines custom menus and accelerators for an **InvisibleApp** object.
 Read/write.

+> [!NOTE]
+> Starting with Visio 2010, the Microsoft Office Fluent user interface (UI) replaced the previous system of layered menus, toolbars, and task panes.
+VBA objects and members that you used to customize the user interface in previous versions of Visio are still available in Visio, but they function differently.

 ## Syntax